-But, just like the tree-climbing, it came easily to her.
-The worst part was that, despite her feet's ability to defy gravity, her hair and dress wanted to succumb to it, so she had to ignore one and wrestle with the other as she scouted underneath the bridge, her face burning from more than just the blood rushing to her head.
+But just like the tree-climbing, it came easily to her.
+The worst part was that despite her feet's ability to defy gravity, her hair and dress wanted to succumb to it, so she had to ignore one and wrestle with the other as she scouted underneath the bridge.
+Her face burned from more than just the blood rushing to her head.
 It wasn't as if she wasn't wearing shorts underneath, but still.

-She decided that tomorrow, since Sasuke-kun wouldn't see her anyway, she would wear something a little more suited to lurking under bridges and change before they returned to his home.
+She decided that tomorrow, since Sasuke-kun wouldn't see her anyway, she would wear something a little more suited to lurking under bridges and change before they returned to Tazuna's home.

 Not that there was anything particularly interesting to see underneath.
 Her paranoia turned out to be just that and she was left feeling both sheepish and a little light-headed.